saoudrizwan/Disk/README.md

 **Appending structs**

-Disk also allows you to append a struct or array of structs to an existing file with data of the same type.
+Disk also allows you to append a struct or array of structs to a file with data of the same type.
 ```swift
 try Disk.append(newMessage, to: "messages.json", in: .caches)
 ```